maurymarkowitz/RetroBASIC/bas/RetroBASIC reference manual.md

 - Dartmouth BASIC Version 4
 - HP Timeshared BASIC
-- DEC BASIC-PLUS, and its better-known offshoot, Microsoft BASIC
+- DEC BASIC-PLUS and its better-known offshoot: Microsoft BASIC

 While most BASIC dialects take their basic syntax and keywords from the original Dartmouth BASIC, they began to diverge in late 1960s into these three general families.
 The goal of RetroBASIC is to run any program written for these dialects and their many offshoots.